A case study of intersections on blowups of the moduli of curves: Intersections on logarithmic schemes

 and

-where $\sigma_x$ are polyhedral cones, and $\mathsf{A}_x = \textup{Spec}(k[P_x])/\textup{Spec}(k[P_x^\textup{gp}])$ for $P_x$ the dual monoid of $\sigma_x$.
+where $\sigma_y$ are polyhedral cones, and $\mathsf{A}_y = \textup{Spec}(k[P_y])/\textup{Spec}(k[P_y^\textup{gp}])$ for $P_y$ the dual monoid of $\sigma_y$.
 The first colimit may be taken in generalized cone complexes~\cite{ACP} or, $2$-categorically, in the category of stacks over cone complexes~\cite{CCUW}.
 The latter colimit is in {logarithmic} algebraic stacks.
-Both colimits are taken over points of $X$, with arrows given by generization maps.
+Both colimits are taken over points of $Y$, with arrows given by generization maps.
 Define

-A priori, there is a question concerning the independence of presentation, and while there is essentially a best presentation, the issue will be dodged -- the independence will follow from the main result of this section. \underline{Given} a presentation, we have maps
+We pause to flag a potential point of confusion.
+A cone complex $\Sigma_Y$ can be presented as a colimit of cones in multiple ways; for example, a cone can be presented as a trivial colimit, or as a colimit of all of its faces.
+Therefore, a priori, there is a question concerning the independence of presentation of $\Sigma_Y$ in the definition, and while there is essentially a best presentation~\cite[Section~2.6]{ACP}, the issue will be dodged -- the independence will follow from the main result of this section. {Given} a presentation, we have maps

 The middle isomorphism is due to Payne~\cite[Theorem~1]{Pay06}.
-When $\mathsf A_X$ is a global quotient of a toric variety by the dense torus, Payne's result equates the outer two rings.
+When $\mathsf A_Y$ is a global quotient of a toric variety by the dense torus, Payne's result equates the outer two rings.
 We have the following.